Mongolia–North Korea relations

 Mongolia–North Korea relations (Монгол, БНАСАУ-ын харилцаа, 몽골-조선민주주의인민공화국 관계) are the historic and current bilateral relations between Mongolia and the Democratic People's Republic of Korea (North Korea).
+Despite Mongolia's good relations with South Korea, their cooperation with the North have been cordial nonetheless.

 History

 Early relationship and Korean War

 The two countries established diplomatic relations on October 15, 1948.
-The People's Republic of Mongolia was the second country to recognize North Korea after the Soviet Union.
+The Mongolian People's Republic was the second country to recognize North Korea after the Soviet Union.
 Mongolia provided assistance to North Korea during the Korean War, although it did not directly participate.
 In 1952, during the Korean War, North Korea sent 200 war orphans to Mongolia.
 Today in Ulaanbaatar, there are remnants of a two-story "North Korean War Orphanage" building remains.
 Mongolia also contributed to the post-war reconstruction of the DPRK.
 On the basis of an aid agreement signed at the end of 1953, the Mongolian government sent 10,000 horses to North Korea.
-After the war, Mongolia received and brought up more than 400 war-orphaned children in 1960-1970s.
+After the war, Mongolia received and brought up more than 400 war-orphaned children in 1960–1970s.

 Cold War

 From 1960 to the mid-1980s, the Sino-Soviet split – in which Mongolia adopted a consistently pro-Soviet stance, whereas the DPRK's standpoint was usually closer to the Chinese position than to the Soviet one – considerably hindered Mongolian-North Korean cooperation.
 On several occasions, these disagreements led to various forms of low-intensity friction in Mongolian-DPRK relations.
 Thanks to the post-1982 improvement of Sino-Soviet relations, in 1986 Mongolia and North Korea signed their first friendship and cooperation treaty.
-Kim Il-sung also paid a visit to the country in 1988.
+Kim Il Sung also paid a visit to the country in 1988.